Hot, Humid Weather With Chances Of DRW Forecast For City Multan - UrduPoint

 The local Met office has forecast hot and humid weather with chances of dust raising /gusty winds for city and its suburbs during the next 24 hours

-The humidity was recorded 65 per cent at 8 am and 43 per cent at 5 pm.
+On Saturday , maximum and minimum temperatures were recorded as 42.5 degree centigrade and 32.5 degree centigrade respectively.
+The humidity was recorded 59 per cent at 8 am and 32 per cent at 5 pm.